28 May 2021

 Check available artworks of Shahina Jaffer.

 ‘Luna de Jesus Licea is not only an extremely talented artist, but a very interesting and articulated personality.
-He reminds me so much of the artists from the 80s and […]
+He reminds me so much of the artists from the 80s and their approach to art with no barriers and no conditions.
+Luna considers art his safe place from reality and his possibility to express himself in […]

 Kieran Smith is a peculiar and talented artist.
 He is able to mold and manipulate extremely complicated types of materials and obtain impressive results.
-Industrial glues, adhesives for tiles and sand […]
+Industrial glues, adhesives for tiles and sand are such difficult media to adopt for art.
+But Kieran has taken the challenge to make this materials live and flexible to his purpose to […]